SafinWasi/gluu-aws-integration/wiki.md

     emailList.add(email);
     user.setEmails(emailList);

-    // Use the URI associated with the custom extension of these attributes.
+    /*  Use the URI associated with the custom extension of these attributes.
+You can find this in oxTrust under Configuration > JSON Configuration > OxTrust Configuration > Scim properties */
     CustomAttributes attributes = new CustomAttributes("urn:ietf:params:scim:schemas:extension:gluu:2.0:User");
     // This needs to have access to AWS attributes.setAttribute("RoleSessionName", "johndoe@example.com");